MapQuest/mapquest-osm-server/doc/ProvisioningInformation.md

 ## About

-This wiki page contains information about the resource requirements needed for running an instance of this server.
+This document contains information about the resource requirements needed for running an instance of this server.

 **Note**: A pending issue ([#13][issue13]) is currently preventing the load of a complete